Suggested supplements that work well with all ketogenic diets (SKD, TKD, CKD)

 - Ketone Salts – Beta Hydroxy Butyrate.
 Ketone bodies (ketones) are energy sources that are produced and burned under special metabolic conditions such as starvation and high fat (ketogenic diets).
 Ketones are a super fuel that can be efficiently used by the muscles and the brain, where they generate more energy (ATP) per unit of oxygen consumed than do carbohydrates, protein, or fat.

-- Ketosports KetoCaNa – Exogenous ketone body beta-hydroxybutrate (BHB) in powdered sodium and calcium salt form.
+- Ketosports KetoCaNa – Exogenous ketone body beta-hydroxybutyrate (BHB) in powdered sodium and calcium salt form.

 Suggested Brands for Pre-workout Supplements (hand picked by @darthluiggi) – with ingredients that work.

-- 7-14g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – For TKD (Targeted Ketogenic Diet)
+- 5-10g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – ONLY for people on a TKD (Targeted Ketogenic Diet)

-Take very hot, 20 minutes pre-workout; note that you need to blend the protein separately or it may clump when mixed with hot beverages.
+Take 30 minutes before training as a pre-workout; note that you may need to blend the protein separately from hot coffee or it may clump when mixed.

 Other Supplements Worth Checking

 - Omega 3 Fish Oil – Fish oil provides a variety of benefits when supplemented, particularly when the ratio of omega-3 and omega-6 fatty acids in the body is almost equal (1:1).
-The average diet (red meat, eggs, and so forth) are high in omega-6 fatty acids, which is why fish oil is recommended (to balance the ratio). @darthluiggi likes Intelligent Labs Ultra Pure Omega3.
+The average diet (red meat, eggs, and so forth) are high in omega-6 fatty acids, which is why fish oil is recommended (to balance the ratio). @darthluiggi likes HVMN’s KADO, Daily Omega 3 supplement

 - Vitamin D – Supplemental vitamin D is associated with a wide range of benefits, including increased Cognition, immune health, bone health and well-being.
 Supplementation can also reduce the risks of cancer, heart disease, diabetes and multiple sclerosis.
 People deficient in vitamin D may also experience increased Testosterone levels after supplementation. @darthluiggi uses NOW FOODS Vitamin D-3.